 2. Kokerboom trees

 A very rare and unique plant, the Kokerboom (also known as the Quiver Tree), is a tree aloe which has the ability to store water in its stems and leaves.
 Confined to the Northern Cape and Namibia, this tree aloe is found growing mainly on the rocky habitat of the hills along the Orange River.
-Be sure to visit the local nursery which specializes in growing these endangered plants from seed.
+Be sure to visit the local nursery which specialises in growing these endangered plants from seed.

+DID YOU KNOW?
 San bushmen used to use the branches to make quivers for their poisoned arrows which is how it got it's colloquial name.

 3. Augrabies Falls